-The scope of this report is to analyze the proposed streets indicated above and to determine the engineering and fiscal feasibility of providing the necessary improvements.
-In addition, existing sanitary sewer, watermain, and storm sewer systems will be evaluated and necessary improvements proposed.
+The scope of this report is to analyze the proposed streets above and to determine the engineering and fiscal feasibility of providing the necessary improvements.
 The study will discuss the existing conditions, proposed improvements, estimated construction costs, and overhead costs (i.e. administration, engineering, fiscal, and legal expenses).
 Current public improvement policies adopted by the White Bear Lake City Council will be used as a guideline to discuss financing methods for the proposed improvements.